-I could sit here all day listing what’s blocked, where and why, but one thing is clear: A VPN helps to bypass government-induced censorship.
-In this case, a VPN not only plays a role in reducing internet censorship, but it also fully secures your data from the prying eyes.
+I could sit here all day explaining how an ISP knows what you download, listing what’s blocked, where, and why, but one thing is clear: a VPN helps bypass government-induced censorship.
+In this case, a VPN not only plays a role in reducing internet censorship but it also fully secures your data from prying eyes.

 Avoid price discrimination

-A proxy server stands in between you and the website you’re trying to reach, acting as some sort of a “middleman” (or a separate computer).
-Since every device that’s connecting to the internet has its IP address, so does a Proxy server.
+A proxy server stands in between you and the website you’re trying to reach, acting as a kind of a “middleman” (or a separate computer).
+Since every device that’s connecting to the internet has its IP address, so does a proxy server.
 When you connect to the internet through a proxy, it grants you a different IP address before redirecting you to the website you’re trying to access.

 Tor is another way to bypass geo-restrictions.
 It works like any other browser – Chrome, Safari, etc. You can open all the regular websites, as well as special .onion sites that are only available on the Tor network.